clarinsi/csmtiser/README.md

 Additionally, training the exemplary system on 23 server-grade cores takes 2.3 hours (all together 47 CPU hours), so running the training procedure in the background is probably a good idea.
 The simplest way to do so on a *NIX is this:

 ```
-$ nohup python train.py &
+$ nohup python train.py myconfig.yml &
 ```

 ### Running the normaliser

-The final normaliser is run through the ```normalise.py``` script, where the first argument is the file whose content has to be normalised.
+The final normaliser is run through the ```normalise.py``` script, where the first argument is the config file, and the second argument is the file whose content has to be normalised.
 The output is stored to the same path extended with the extension ```.norm```.

 Logging of the normalisation process is performed in ```norm.log``` in the working directory.

 The exemplary normaliser can be run like this:

 ```
-python normalise.py text_to_normalise.txt
+python normalise.py myconfig.yml text_to_normalise.txt
 ```

 The output is available in ```text_to_normalise.txt.norm```.
 If tokenisation or truecasing are performed during data preparation, the reverse processes are run at the end of the normalisation process.